 Course Assistants

 The Program provides employment to as many as 10 individuals each semester who function as assistants to the instructors of our undergraduate and foundational courses.
 Students selected for these roles earn $5,000 per course per semester.
-Information to apply for employment is distributed to students each semester.

 Scholarships:

-- Segal Scholarship
+• Segal Scholarship

 The Joan Segal Scholarship recognizes 40+ years of service to UConn by our program’s founding Associate Director.
 Joan began her career as a research assistant in the School of Dental Medicine where she was responsible for establishing its continuing education program.
 After completing a Masters of Community Health, the forerunner to the MPH program, she remained with the program as administrator and instructor until retirement.
 The Joan Segal Scholarship awards tuition support to students from underrepresented backgrounds who otherwise lack financial support to complete graduate education.
 Individuals are recommended for the Segal Scholarship by the program director.